Outdoor Skills

 Tom Brown, Jr..
 A classic reference outlining the basics of wilderness survival - dealing with an unexpected “survival situation.”
 Includes how to build natural shelters, how to get safe drinking water, make a fire without matches, how to find, stalk, kill, and prepare animals for food, and more.
 Clear illustrations and instructions for both beginners and experienced explorers.
 6 x 9, 287p, b&w illustrations, 1983.

-Ellsworth Jaeger, intro L. Kahn.
+Ellsworth Jaeger, introduction by L. Kahn.
 A primer for campers and survivalists.
-This classic outdoor survival guide includes information on making fires, clothing, gear, and useful plants, canoeing, using axes & knives, and crafting shelters from hand-gathered materials.
+This classic outdoor survival guide includes information on making fires, clothing, gear, and useful plants, canoeing, using axes and knives, as well as crafting shelters from hand-gathered materials.
 Also an account of life in the 1800’s, when survival in the wild depended on one’s skill and ingenuity.
 5-1/2 x 8-1/2, 491p, 425 b&w illustrations, 1945, reprint 2000.

 HOW TO STAY ALIVE IN THE WOODS